 Can you see the stars?
 GLOBE at Night

-If you're out spotting comets, why not join thousands of people world-wide hunting for stars.
-GLOBE at Night is an annual event to observe the night sky and learn more about light pollution around the world.
-This year there are four campaigns which run until April.
-Between 3rd and 12th March search for Orion in our north-west sky or the Southern Cross.
+Join thousands of people world-wide hunting for stars.
+GLOBE at Night seeks to observe the night sky and learn more about light pollution around the world.
+There are a number of campaigns running throughout the year, but from 21st March the search is on for Orion in our north-west sky or the Southern Cross.

 Participants are asked to match what they can see to one of eight star charts.
 The results are plotted on a world map to see how our view of the dark night sky varies by location and over time.
 To participate visit GLOBE at Night.